ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

     The limitations are a powerful tool for fine-tuning the permission management of the users.
     See [the documentation about limitations for more technical details](limitation_reference.md#content-type-group-limitation).

-Once the policies are set, go to the "Assignments" tab and assign the role to the user group *Go Bike Members*.
+Once the policies are set, go to the **Assignments** tab and assign the role to the user group *Go Bike Members*.

-Next, go to the Users page.
-Select the user you have just created and move them into the *Go Bike Members* user group.
+Next, go to the users page.
+Select the user you created and move them into the *Go Bike Members* user group.

 ### Create content as a Go Bike Member